PMC/AllThingsEUCStore-lab/README.md

 Welcome to the AllThingsEUCStore repository!

-This repository contains the code for a Electric Unicycle (EUC) Store, designed to provide a practical and educational environment for exploring the functionalities of an EUC store web application.
+This repository contains the code for a Electric Unicycle (EUC) Store used for learning Creating a E-Commerce Store using Blazor.

 ## Table of Contents